dwd/Metre/CONFIGURING.md

 Default: whatever `fetch-crls` above is set to.

-Ineffective if `fetch-crls` is set to false, and setting this top true but `fetch-crls` to false will cause an error.
+Ineffective if `fetch-crls` is set to false, and setting this to true but `fetch-crls` to false will cause an error.

 This causes the revocation status of presented certificates to be checked.
 Metre uses a CRL cache, maintains CRLs for a maximum of one hour, and refetching sooner if the CRL indicates it in the nextUpdate field.